ArweaveTeam/docs.arweave.org-info/mining/metrics.md

 **Metric**: `mining_rate{type="raw_read"}`

 This panel tracks the time it takes to read a 100MiB recall range per partition.
-This differs from the [Mining Read Rate](#read-rate) which tracks the number of chunks read per second.
+This differs from the [Read Rate](#read-rate) which tracks the number of chunks read per second.
 In particular the Raw Read Rate is not impacted by other bottlenecks in the mining pipeline and should give you a good indication of the disk speed actually observed by the node.